duneanalytics/docs/docs/getting-started/index.md

 Getting Started is the place to get oriented and learn how to use Dune!

-## Dune is made for technical and less-technical users alike.
+## Dune is made for technical and non-technical users alike.

 Whether you are a seasoned SQL developer, blockchain researcher, business analyst or none of the above - you can use Dune to start analyzing Blockchain data in an instant.